cloudfoundry/diego-design-notes/migrating-to-diego.md

 If you want to ensure uptime we recommend performing a blue-green deploy (i.e. push a copy of your application to Diego then swap routes and scale down the DEA application).

+Note that you *must* ensure that the application has the correct stack when switching to Diego.
+Diego, currently, runs a `lucid64` stack but there are plans to (very soon) transition to `trusty64` only.
+Since a stack change necessitates a restage you must choose to either restage directly on Diego *or* restage on `trusty64` DEAs and then switch over the `diego:true` boolean.

 ### Running applications without routes

 For the DEA backend `cf push APP_NAME --no-routes` does two things: